jzhang38/EasyContext/README.md

 apply_zigzag_ring_attn_monkey_patch()
 # Make sure you toggle on flash_attention_2
 model = AutoModelForCausalLM.from_pretrained(model_name, _attn_implementation="flash_attention_2")
-# Do not prepare dataloader to avoid distributed sampler.
+# Do not prepare the dataloader to avoid the distributed sampler.
 We need to make sure every process loads the same data and shard its ourselves
 model, optim, scheduler = accelerator.prepare(model, optim, scheduler)

 # In your training loop...